Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

 There are also some situations where the law requires you to report an incident.
-For example, in Saskatchewan anyone who has reason to believe that a child is abused or neglected has a legal duty to report it.
-As well, certain types of vehicle collisions must be reported to the police including when...
+For example, in Saskatchewan, anyone who has reason to believe that someone under the age of 18 is abused or neglected has a legal duty to report it.
+As well, certain types of vehicle collisions must be reported to the police, including when:

 • it is a hit and run